 This is a useful communication tool.
 Please sign when your child has read their book and at the end of every week.
+Please let us know if there is a message for us as we only check diaries on

-Please let us know if there is a message for us as we only check diaries on Monday & Friday otherwise.
+Please let us know if there is a message for us as we only check diaries of Monday & Friday otherwise.